vzaffalon/tlotr-SDK/README.md

 # ENV variables
 The env variable for the sdk was commited just to facilitate testing.
 Do not do this in production.

+# Testing
+Tests are made using nock to mock the response of API requests.

 # TODO
 - Add e2e tests
 - Map possible errors to correct status code